ClarityNLP/ClarityNLP/docs/developer_guide/algorithms/value_extraction.rst

        "value":"+"
    }

-Thus the value extractor supports the extraction of textual "values" in addition to numeric values.
+In this manner the value extractor supports the extraction of textual "values" in addition to numeric values.

 Algorithm
 =========